coniferprod/sevenate-rs/README.md

 type in Rust, because they most likely will never be added to the language.

+### Using the newtype pattern

+For leveraging the newtype pattern in Rust, I have found the article [The Newtype Pattern in Rust](https://www.worthe-it.co.za/blog/2020-10-31-newtype-pattern-in-rust.html) by Justin Wernick to be quite helpful.
+It also brought [the derive_more crate](https://crates.io/crates/derive_more) by Jelte Fennema to my attention.

 ## Leaning on the From trait

 Most DX7 parameters appear as one byte in the System Exclusive data.